A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Abstract

 For each simulated dataset we apply MAdaSub with 20,000 iterations, using \(L_j=p\) for \(j\in\mathcal{P}\) and \(\epsilon=\frac{1}{p}\).
 In order to investigate the influence of the initial proposal probabilities \(r_j^{(0)}\) in MAdaSub, two different choices for \(r_j^{(0)}\) are considered: choice~(a)~based on prior inclusion probabilities \(r_j^{(0)}=\frac{1}{2}\) and choice~(b)~based on (approximated) marginal posterior odds

 and setting \(r_j^{(0)} = \min \{ \max\{ \pi_j^{\text{marg}}, \frac{1}{p} \} , 0.9 \} \) to prevent the premature focus of the algorithm on some covariates (if \(\pi_j^{\text{marg}}\approx 1\)) or the avoidance of other covariates (if \(\pi^{\text{marg}}_j\approx 0\)).
 Here, the marginal posterior odds \(\text{PO}_j\) are crude approximations to the true posterior odds, derived under the assumption of posterior independence of variable inclusion.
-The local \(\text{MC}^3\) algorithm \citep{madigan1995} is applied as before with 20,000 iterations.
-Exact posterior inclusion probabilities are again derived using the BAS algorithm \citep{clyde2017}.
-The different MCMC algorithms are evaluated based on final acceptance rates and the number of iterations for convergence of the posterior inclusion probabilities (PIP), where PIP convergence is defined to occur at the smallest iteration~\(t_c\) for which \(\max_{j\in\mathcal{P}}|r_j^{(t_c)}-\pi_j|\leq 0.05\); if \(t_c\geq20{,}000\), then the number of iterations for convergence is displayed as 20,000 in Figure~\ref{fig:simulations_corr}.
+The local \(\text{MC}^3\) algorithm \citep{madigan1995} is applied as before as well as with additional swap moves to potentially improve the mixing (as in~\citealp{griffin2018}).
+Using the R-package~\texttt{scaleBVS}~\citep{scaleBVS2020}, we apply the adaptive weighted tempered Gibbs sampling algorithm of~\cite{zanella2019} to obtain (weighted) frequency estimates (as for the other algorithms) and Rao-Blackwellized estimates of posterior inclusion probabilities~(PIPs).
+Exact PIPs are again derived using the BAS algorithm \citep{clyde2017}.
+The algorithms are evaluated based on final acceptance rates and numbers of iterations for convergence of the estimates~$\hat{f}_j^{(t)}$ to the true PIPs, where PIP convergence is defined to occur at the smallest iteration~\(t_c\) for which \(\max_{j\in\mathcal{P}}|\hat{f}_j^{(t_c)}-\pi_j|\leq 0.05\); if \(t_c\geq20{,}000\), then the number of iterations for convergence is displayed as 20,000 in Figure~\ref{fig:simulations_corr}.